openseattle/facial-recognition/README.md

-seattlepd-av-face-detection
+Sample OpenCV for face detection and mask overlay:
 ===========================

-Python OpenCV implementation to detect faces and mask identities with an image overlay from #SPDHackathon
+Python OpenCV implementation to detect faces and mask identities with an image overlay.
+Sample code used for #SPDHackathon